 What is the HEI?
 Created by The Human Rights Campaign, the Healthcare Equality Index is an educational arm of the organization that annually evaluates healthcare providers and facilities, considering factors like LGBTQ+ inclusivity, staff training, and clinic environment.

 HRC only designates providers that earn a score of 100 (the highest possible) as an LGBTQ+ Healthcare Equality Leader, which we're proud to have earned for six years running at Gay Parents To Be and Illume Fertility.
 Our HEI leader status simply shows our continued dedication to providing exceptional, inclusive care for those in the LGBTQ+ community.

 The Language of LGBTQ+ Family Building

-If the first step to creating a family is knowing that you need those three things, the second step is knowing that help is out there, no matter who you are.
-Even if family building seems overwhelming, we’re here to help you.
-One step at a time.
+If the first step to creating a family is knowing that you need those three things, the second step is knowing where to turn for assistance.
+Remember that while it can feel overwhelming, there are so many kind family-building professionals here to help you.
+Just take it one step at a time.

 Working with Gay Parents To Be and our partner fertility clinic, Illume Fertility, as a dedicated Patient Advocate gives Lisa Rosenthal an opportunity to expand her passion and commitment to reproductive health and family building.
 Lisa is committed to supporting all families in having the families that they desire, in the ways that work best for them.